 - Do all your booths close at the same time?

-The Interior booth closes a couple of hours before the event ends—at 4am each show day—so all lost items can be moved outside to the Exterior booth.
+The Interior booth closes an hour before the event ends—at 4:30am each show day—so all lost items can be moved outside to the Exterior booth.
 Once a transfer is made, the items will not be moved back inside for subsequent show dates.
-After each show day, Exterior stays open till 9am on Saturday and Sunday and till 5pm on Monday.
+After each show day, Exterior will stay open till 7:30am on Saturday and Sunday and until 4pm on Monday.

 - Are you open the day after the event?